-[ I first published this in June 2014, but thought I’d re-update it now that $2.5 million is going to be spent by Resilient by Design on 10 teams to come up with solutions for rising sea levels.
-In December 2017 they’ll actually be given a specific location.
-There are 50 locations in 5 counties, if you’re curious what they are, go here.
+Preface.
+I first published this in June 2014, but thought I’d re-update it now that $2.5 million is going to be spent by Resilient by Design on 10 teams to come up with solutions for rising sea levels.
+They failed to come up with anything useful:

 What Can be done?

 Levees and Seawalls.
 Protecting California from a 1.4 meter rise in sea level would require 1,100 miles of levees and seawalls, and would cost roughly $14 billion (table 1) to build and $1.4 billion a year to operate and maintain it.
 No one is going to spend $14 billion on this, because there’s no guarantee the levees and seawalls would work, and the sea is going to keep rising for millennia, constantly overtopping whatever is put in place.
 An unusually large storm event can also cause it to rupture like the levees in New Orleans during Hurricane Katrina, even if it has been well maintained.

 Paradoxically, it increases vulnerability.
 Hard shoreline protection is not as effective as natural shorelines at dissipating the energy from waves and tides.
 As a result, armored shorelines tend to be more vulnerable to erosion, and to increase erosion of nearby beaches.
 Structural flood protection can also increase human vulnerability by giving people a false sense of security and encouraging development in areas that are vulnerable to flooding.